Why is this medication prescribed?

 Bisoprolol comes as a tablet to take by mouth.
 It is usually taken once a day.
 To help you remember to take bisoprolol, take it around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take bisoprolol exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Your doctor will probably start you on a low dose of bisoprolol and gradually increase your dose.
+Talk to your doctor about how you feel and about any symptoms you experience during this time.

 Other uses for this medicine